Filtering images

 Filter by Deployment

-In the Deployment section of the Filter Panel, you can filter you images by and .
+In the Deployment section of the Filter Panel, you can filter you images by Camera and Deployment.

 The structure of the Deployment filter is a bit unintuitive, so it's worth first understanding the relationship between Cameras and Deployments.
 Cameras can have multiple Deployments (to represent when a camera is moved to a new location, for example), and all Cameras are given an un-editable "default" Deployment with the naming pattern <camera_serial_number> (default) (e.g. HLPXMS03225269 (default) ).